 Montmartre may look out of the way on a map, but this charming area is the perfect home base for a Paris itinerary.
 It’s a wonderful, affordable place to stay that’s also managed to retain some old world charm.

 You’ll find famous sites like Sacre Coeur and the Instagrammable Maison Rose set amongst beautiful winding streets and ivy-covered buildings.
 And there are plenty of local bakeries and shops like Le Claque-Fromage to buy mouthwatering, fresh food.

-Airbnb is your best bet for renting a flat in Montmartre, like this ultra-cozy apartment with beautiful views (including the Sacre Coeur dome!).
+VRBO is your best bet for renting a flat in Montmartre, like this ultra-cozy apartment near Sacre Coeur.